shivammishhra5/CapacityConnect/README.md

 ## 🧭 About the Project

-**KCPL Academy** is a production-grade **Learning Management System (LMS)** and **course marketplace**, built with **Laravel 12**.
+**CapacityConnect** is a production-grade **Learning Management System (LMS)** and **course marketplace**, built with **Laravel 12**.
 It is designed for academies, training institutes, coaching centers, and individual instructors who want a self-hosted, fully customizable alternative to platforms like Udemy or Teachable.

 The platform ships with **three dedicated portals**: